Mpox Vaccine Tracker: Millions Pledged, Millions Still to Be Delivered

 Although the WHO has not issued official guidance on the use of booster shots (more than two vaccine doses) for Jynneos, the U.S. CDC stated it does not recommend them at this time.
 A study published in JAMA in October indicates waning antibody responses within 12 months of vaccination.

-Gavi announced on September 18 that it will purchase 500,000 doses from the Danish pharmaceutical.
+Gavi announced on September 18 that it would purchase 500,000 doses from the Danish pharmaceutical.
 Bavarian Nordic states the company could produce as many as 13 million new doses of its mpox vaccine by the end of 2025 if it receives orders, and up to as many as 50 million doses over the next 18 months "subject to regulatory approvals and market demand."

 Vaccines Delivered